AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 # Create a bundle product

 A bundle product is a way to group several products under a parent product.
 These child products can be a defined set of products or offer a few variations that provide flexible configuration options for customers.
-Bundle product types do take a little longer to setup, and you need to do some planning before you configure them.
+Bundle product types do take a little longer to set up, and you must do some planning before you configure them.
 However, offering bundle products improves the shopping experience by making it easier for customers to customize their product selections.

 For example, you can offer a product bundle called `Learning to surf` in your web store.
 The bundle is the parent product that serves as a container for the assigned child products that specify available options: